Email is not always secure. Messages can be intercepted or manipulated at multiple points in their journey from sender to recipient.

 Before enabling S/MIME encryption in Outlook, you’ll need to create and set up a Digital ID certificate within Outlook.

-If you don’t already have a Digital ID, Microsoft recommends some popular Digital ID service providers.
+If you don’t already have a Digital ID, Microsoft recommends some Digital ID service providers.

 Your organisation may have specific policies regarding the use of digital IDs and certificates, so if in doubt, contact your network administrator.